stephencelis/ghi/README.markdown

   3. Make sure your changes work
 3. Open a pull request!

+You can find a guide to creating a new command [here](https://github.com/stephencelis/ghi/wiki/Creating-a-new-command)

 ## FAQ

 - __Where does ghi look for issues?__